nghosh24/power-outages/README.md

 # Assessment of Missingness

 ## NMAR Analysis
-Several columns contain missing data in the data set, but one of these columns that is likely NMAR is 'CUSTOMERS.AFFECTED.'
+Several columns contain missing data in the data set, but one of these columns that is likely NMAR is `CUSTOMERS.AFFECTED`.
 This is because the missingness is likely due to the data collection method, which aggregates data from a variety of sources.
 If certain companies did not report the number of customers that were affected, then there would be missing values.

-Additional data I could collect to determine if 'CUSTOMERS.AFFECTED' is MAR is to collect the individual reporting companies for each outage, and then conduct analysis to see whether the missingness of the customers is dependent on the company.
+Additional data I could collect to determine if `CUSTOMERS.AFFECTED` is MAR is to collect the individual reporting companies for each outage, and then conduct analysis to see whether the missingness of the customers is dependent on the company.

 ## Missingness Dependency
 To test missingness dependency, I will focus on the distribution of `OUTAGE.DURATION`.
 I will test this against the columns `CAUSE.CATEGORY` and `MONTH`.